maurobonfietti/mauro.github.io/_posts/2019-05-17-first-post.md

 Hello!
 My name is Mauro Bonfietti.

-I'm Software Engineer with over +10 years of work experience as backend software developer.
+I'm Software Engineer with over +10 years of work experience as backend developer.

 I like reading and learning new technologies.

-Currently, I work from home and live in Rosario, Argentina.
+Currently, I live in Rosario (Argentina) and work from home.

-In my spare time, I like to play football with my friends, watch tv series and read books.
+In my spare time, I like to play soccer with my friends and watch tv series.

 I also love to spend quality time with my family ;-)

-You can find me on [linkedin](https://www.linkedin.com/in/mauro-bonfietti/) and also on [github](https://github.com/maurobonfietti/).
+You can find me on [LinkedIn](https://www.linkedin.com/in/mauro-bonfietti/) and also on [GitHub](https://github.com/maurobonfietti/).